 This is the most important benefit of all.

-All the elements of teamwork results in a workforce that works in harmony.
+All the elements of teamwork result in a workforce that works in harmony.
 All the above-mentioned benefits result in teamwork.

-Benefits associated with team-building outweigh any costs.
-The effects from a couple of hours that your employees spend together outside of the office will
+The benefits associated with team building activities outweigh any costs.
+The effects of a couple of hours that your employees spend together outside of the office will

 reap rewards in your office for many years into the future.